Claudia Cardinale: 1960s

 At the beginning of 1967, Cristaldi joined her in the United States.
-While the two were staying in Atlanta, he surprised her by taking her to their wedding ceremony which he had arranged without her knowledge.
-She went ahead with the ceremony but was concerned about sacrificing the rights she had to her child Patrick.
-She also realized she was increasingly unable to make decisions about her own life.
+While the two were staying in Atlanta, he surprised her by taking her to their wedding ceremony, which he had arranged without her knowledge.
+She went ahead with the ceremony, but was concerned about sacrificing the rights she had to her child Patrick.
+She also realised she was increasingly unable to make decisions about her own life.
 The marriage was never made official in Italy.

 In 1968, Cardinale featured opposite Franco Nero in The Day of the Owl, in a David di Donatello for Best Actress-winning performance.
 She reunited with Rock Hudson in the Italian-made criminal comedy A Fine Pair under director Francesco Maselli.
 She also appeared alongside Rod Taylor in The Hell with Heroes and starred in one of her best-known roles as former prostitute Jill McBain in Sergio Leone's epic Western Once Upon a Time in the West.
 Such was the power of her performance as the whore that Leone's biographer Robert C. Cumbow described her as "permanently engraved in cinematic history" and noted how suited to the role she was: "Her sex-goddess appearance combines with her more mystical iconographic associations to ease the progress of Jill from tart to town builder, from harlot to earth mother, from sinner to symbol of America—the apotheosis of the harlot with a heart of gold."
-In 1969, Cardinale starred opposite Nino Manfredi in Luigi Magni's Nell'anno del Signore, based on the actual story of the capital execution of two carbonari in papal Rome.
-This was followed by a role as a telephone operator in Certo certissimo ... anzi probabile, and as a nurse opposite Sean Connery and Peter Finch in Mikhail Kalatozov's The Red Tent, based on the story of the mission to rescue Umberto Nobile and the other survivors of the crash of the Airship Italia.
+In 1969, Cardinale starred opposite Nino Manfredi in Luigi Magni's The Conspirators, based on the actual story of the capital execution of two carbonari in papal Rome.
+This was followed by a role as a telephone operator in Diary of a Telephone Operator and as a nurse opposite Sean Connery and Peter Finch in Mikhail Kalatozov's The Red Tent, based on the story of the mission to rescue Umberto Nobile and the other survivors of the crash of the airship Italia.